-Some analysts appear certain of it, while others predict continued growth, even as they note wage stagnation and slowing GDP growth.
+Some analysts appear certain of it, while others predict continued growth, even as they note inflation and geopolitical chaos.

 Either way, it's best to be prepared.

-Because so many economists and businesses missed the warning signs in 2008, it seems that experts are more quick to temper any optimism in their forecasts, with even bullish outlooks including some gray clouds.
+Because so many economists and businesses missed warning signs in the past, it seems that experts are quick to temper any optimism in their forecasts, with even bullish outlooks including some gray clouds.

 A trusted educational resource builds meaningful connections with prospects.
 When they research their problems and find that you provide answers and solutions, they are more likely to buy from you, either now or in the future.

 In an economic downturn, trust-based relationships are more important than ever.
 In a recession, buyers are even more careful with their money.
 They will thoroughly research any purchase they are going to make.

 Focus on The Big 5

 In order to build trust, you need to provide answers to customers’ most common questions.
 No matter what you're selling, your buyers want to know: